 Interoperability Issues

-A proper EMR system should be interoperable with other systems of health care technologies such as laboratory systems, imaging systems, and even other EMRs.
-However, only a few possess interoperability in order to easily be integrated into the already existing health care infrastructure.
-It leaves behind data silos and disrupts the flow of information related to the care for the patient.
+A correct EMR system should be interoperable with other systems of health care technologies such as laboratory systems, imaging systems, and even other EMRs.
+But unfortunately, very few among them posses interoperability to take on the burden of being integrated into existing health care infrastructure.
+This leaves data silos that disrupt the flow of information related to the care for the patient.

 Needs Assessment

-Start by assessing your practice’s specific needs.
-Consider the size of your practice, the volume of patients, and the workflows you want to automate.
+Evaluation of the requirements of your practice: Start by evaluating the needs of your practice.
+Determine the size of your practice, how many patients it serves, and the flow processes that you would like to automate.
 Specialty practices might need EMR systems tailored to the unique documentation requirements of their specialties.

 Flexibility